PokemonAutomation/Microcontroller/Wiki/Programs/NintendoSwitch/SwitchStability.md

 To maximize program stability:

 1. Disconnect all controllers and Joy-Cons which are known to drift.
-(Don’t forget the attached Joy-Cons!)
+(Don't forget the attached Joy-Cons!)
 2. Disconnect from the internet.
-Unplug the Ethernet cable if you’re wired up.
+Unplug the Ethernet cable if you're wired up.
 3. Turn on airplane mode.
 To run docked, un-dock the Switch, turn on airplane mode, then re-dock.
 The Switch will remain in airplane mode after re-docking.
-4. Restart the Switch if it’s been playing for a while.
+4. Restart the Switch if it's been playing for a while.

 Empirical evidence seems to suggest that completely isolating the Switch from outside interference (by shutting off all network traffic) improves stability and reduces the frequency of errors.